FortinetCloudCSE/k8s-201-workshop/content/03_participanttasks/Task1_1_Introduction_to_Kubernetes_Security.md

 For most containers, these two options shall be set to false.
 Other options like `runAsUser` and `runAsGroup` can specify a user and group ID for running the container.
 Applications like firewalls will require running as the root user.

+In above cFOS yaml, runAsUser=0, AllowPriviledgeEscalation=false, priviledged=false can be removed as they are the default setting for securityContent.

 #### Kubernetes API Level Security

 ##### RBAC